pchri/py-bt-presence-adapter/README.md

 # bt-presence-adapter
 Mozilla IoT adapter for detecting Bluetooth device presence

 Exposes individual Bluetooth devices as simple binary sensors.
-If the Bluetooth device in within range of the IOT gateway the binary sensor will be On, otherwise it will be on.
+If the Bluetooth device in within range of the IOT gateway the binary sensor will be On, otherwise it will be Off.

 This has many applications.
 Like automatically turning the IoT enabled toaster off when you leave you house with your phone.
 Or turning dimmed lights on when you return to your house in the evening.